all-birds birds

 Bohemian Waxwings (Bombycilla Garrula)Bohemian Waxwing

-Bohemian Waxwings similar to the Cedar Waxwing but a bit larger.
-They have a rusty crest and face but are more of a gray color, with no yellow on the belly.
-Bohemian's have white and yellow markings in the wing and tail feathers have yellow tips.
+Bohemian Waxwings are similar to the Cedar Waxwing but a bit larger.
+They have a rusty crest, and face, but are more of a gray color, with no yellow on the belly.
+Bohemian's have white, and yellow markings in the wing and tail feathers have yellow tips.
+Under tail coverts are a deep, rusty color.

-Although the shape is similar they have none of the coloring Cedar Waxwings do.
+Although waxwing like bird has a similar shape they have none of the coloring Cedar waxwings do.
 Males are shiny black and females are more of a gray color.

 Song and Calls